kiwisincebirth/TRS-80-MODEL-1-K/README.md

 All character generation (both alpha characters and graphics) has been replaced with a single character set that includes all 256 characters defined in ROM (U37).
-Each character defines the full 6x12 pixel matrix that is generated, and requires 16 bytes (only 12 are used) per character, for a total of 4k bytes for the entire character set.
+Each character defines the full 6x12 pixel matrix that is generated.
+This approach is identical to the Gendon3 Model 1 font upgrade, and supports full lower case descenders.

-Multiple character sets  can be defined (depending on ROM size), the character set chosen is configured by Switches SW1.
+The fonts used are compatible with Glens Stuff TRS-80 Model 1 Clone.

-Since characters sets can control all lines of the raster true lower case descender's can be defined i.e. Gendon3.
+Each character requires 16 bytes (12 bytes used) per character, for a total of 4k bytes for the entire 256 character set.
-The fonts are compatible with Glens Stuff TRS-80 Model 1 Clone.
+Multiple character sets  can be defined (depending on ROM size), the character set chosen is configured by onboard dip switches.

+A selection of [fonts files](/fonts/README.md) for use with this project.
 Normal font ROM's are not compatible.

 ### Video Output

-Composite video output is via standard a RCA connector or the original DIN plug, you can solder either onto the board.
+Composite video output is via the original DIN plug, or an optional RCA connector, you can solder either onto the board.
 The RCA connector is provided to be compatible with a larger range of external monitors, potentially more reliable and less subject to noise.